 in Toks Pisin

-Divine Word Missionaries do more than talk about the importance of education.
+Divine Word Missionaries do more than talk about the importance and impact of education.
 We see the need for education, and we act.
-Because of this, Divine Word Missionaries established, headed, or staffed hundreds of schools, predominantly in areas where education is uncommon or hard to access.
+Divine Word Missionaries have established, headed or staffed hundreds of schools, predominantly in areas where education is uncommon or hard to access.

 All branches of knowledge are important, but basic literacy is the keystone of learning.
 Once a person knows the basics of reading and writing and can connect speech to the written word, the light of learning has been lit in their mind and soul.
-The same is true for those who do not speak the language of the country they have ended up in.
-For many refugees and migrants, learning the new language can be a major obstacle to assimilation and comfort in a new land.
+The same is true for migrants and refugees who do not speak the language of the country where they have ended up.
+For many of these people, learning the new language can be a major obstacle to assimilation and comfort in a new land.

 As a Catholic missionary order dedicated to the service of the Divine Word, promoting language learning and literacy has special meaning for us.
 Through the Divine Word, the world was created.
 Through education in reading and writing, new lives can be created for those who lack many of life’s advantages.

-Divine Word Missionaries work to educate adults through things like language and literacy programs, opening up the power of words to all people.
+Divine Word Missionaries work to educate adults through initiatives like language and literacy programs, opening up the power of words to all people.

 As early as the 1980s, Divine Word Missionaries in Poland were ministering to migrants and refugees, mostly foreign workers who were employed in the auto industry.
-By the 1990s, larger numbers of migrants and refugees were arriving from Chechnya, Ingushetia, Sri Lanka, Pakistan, Afghanistan, and a number of African countries.
+By the 1990s, larger numbers of migrants and refugees were arriving from Chechnya, Ingushetia, Sri Lanka, Pakistan, Afghanistan and several African countries.

 Recognizing the growing needs of the many groups of migrants, Divine Word Missionaries decided to open a center for refugees and migrants.

-We dedicated the center to St. Joseph Freinademetz SVD, the first Divine Word Missionary to China, whose Chinese name was Fu Shenfu (fu means “happiness” and shenfu means “priest”).
-We felt somewhat inadequate as we began to serve people from so many countries and cultures, but we took courage because of the words of St. Joseph Freinademetz: “The language that all people understand is that of love.”
+The center was dedicated to St. Joseph Freinademetz SVD, the first Divine Word Missionary to China.
+His Chinese name was Fu Shenfu (fu means “happiness” and shenfu means “priest”).
+Our missionaries felt somewhat inadequate as they began to serve people from so many countries and cultures, but they took courage from the words of St. Joseph Freinademetz: “The language that all people understand is that of love.”

 The center provides assistance in several key areas: legal advice and assistance; help in finding employment; and Polish language classes.
-The center also offers pastoral ministry and catechetical programs.
+It also offers pastoral ministry and catechetical programs.
 The center is busy all day long, buzzing with people and ideas.

 In some parts of the world, Divine Word Missionaries offer young people and adults access to vocational schools, encouraging the development of new agriculture and technical skills that help people provide for themselves.

-Teaching vocational skills and improving economic options for adults creates positive cycles of change, increasing the odds that the next generation of a children will have better access to healthcare, education, and more.
+Teaching vocational skills and improving economic options for adults creates positive cycles of change, increasing the odds that the next generation of children will have better access to healthcare, education and more.

-Deep in the depths of The Democratic Republic of Congo is a Catholic mission.
+Deep in The Democratic Republic of Congo is a Catholic mission.
 It is located in Ngondi about 124 miles east of the capital, Kinshasa.
-Divine Word Missionaries has been active in this mission since 1984.
+Divine Word Missionaries have been active in this mission since 1984.
 Currently the mission community is made up of four Brothers and a priest.

-One of the primary ways that Divine Word Missionaries have served the global church since our founding in 1875 is by sharing stories of mission, creating bonds of knowledge and support between people that live far apart from each other.
+One of the primary ways that Divine Word Missionaries have served the global Church since our founding in 1875 is by sharing stories of mission, creating bonds of knowledge and support between people who live far apart from each other.

 Even this website is part of the effort to educate and communicate about the life of Divine Word Missionaries.